SheikhSalman-koli/SheikhSalman-koli/README.md

 👨‍💻 About Me

--I’m Sheikh Salman, a junior web developer passionate about creating clean and user-friendly websites.
+I’m Sheikh Salman, a junior web developer passionate about creating clean and user-friendly websites.
 I recently completed my web development course and am seeking an opportunity—through an internship or job—to build my skills and contribute to real-world projects.

 📌 Current Activities
 - preparation jor job or internship to build my skills
 - Learning Next.js building portfolio
 - Polishing built projects in course

 🛠️ Skills
 ### Frontend